 Ukraine’s water networks have been mobilized since the start of the war in 2014.
 Infrastructure workers are some of the last to leave settlements attacked by the Russian army.
 Water systems and people are resisting but are reaching the limits of their capacity to adapt to violence and disruptions.

 Books & Ideas is slowing down for the summer and will be offering weekly selections of reviews and essays published over the last year.
-This week’s selection focuses on China today, its uses of digital technologies to govern, and the political theories developed by its intellectuals.
+This week’s selection focuses on ways to shift our intellectual categories.